koolacac/SecureWebApplication/README.md

 1) Register new user on create an account page: http://localhost/zendesk/signup.php : </br>
 Username must be more than 5 characters and should contain only letter and digit, </br>
 Email should be valid,</br>
-Password must be at least 8 characters and must contain at least one lower case letter, one upper case letter and one digit, Username and email should be new,
+Password must be at least 8 characters and must contain at least one lower case letter, one upper case letter and one digit,</br>
+Username and email should be new,</br>
-Password and confirm password should be same,
+Password and confirm password should be same,</br>
-All fields are required,
+All fields are required,</br>
-Input validation to allow only required characters, Hashing the password,
+Input validation to allow only required characters,</br>
+Hashing the password,</br>
-Email verification (In Progress)
+Email verification (In Progress)</br>

-2) Login Page:
+2) Login Page: </br>
-Input validation,
+Input validation,</br>
-SQL Injection prevention using bind parameterized query, Hashing the password,
+SQL Injection prevention using bind parameterized query,</br>
+Hashing the password,</br>
-Setting session cookie with httponly, expiry, secure (if https), Recaptcha / MFA (In Progress),
+Setting session cookie with httponly, expiry, secure (if https),</br>
+Recaptcha / MFA (In Progress),</br>
-Logging (In Progress),
+Logging (In Progress),</br>

-3) Post Login Page:
+3) Post Login Page: </br>
-Change password page (In Progress),
+Change password page (In Progress),</br>
-Logout.
+Logout. </br>

-4)  Logout Page:
+4)  Logout Page:</br>
-Destroy Session,
+Destroy Session,</br>
-Unset all session cookies,
+Unset all session cookies,</br>

-5) Change Password Page  (In Progress)
+5) Change Password Page  (In Progress)</br>
-All fields required,
+All fields required,</br>
-Password must be at least 8 characters and must contain at least one lower case letter, one upper case letter and one digit, Generate CSRF token,
+Password must be at least 8 characters and must contain at least one lower case letter, one upper case letter and one digit,</br>
+Generate CSRF token,</br>
-Validate old password,
+Validate old password,</br>
-Sanitise current password input,
+Sanitise current password input,</br>
-Check that the current password is correct,
+Check that the current password is correct,</br>
-Do both new passwords match and does the current password match the user?
+Do both new passwords match and does the current password match the user?</br>
-Update database with new password.
+Update database with new password.</br>